-On May 21, 2019, our shareholders approved new compensation principles for the supervisory board.
-Under the new compensation principles, members of our supervisory board receive a board fee of \$ 35,000 per year and the chairperson receives a board fee of \$ 70,000 per year.
+Under the current compensation principles, members of our supervisory board receive a board fee of \$ 35,000 per year and the chairperson receives a board fee of \$ 70,000 per year.
 In addition, the audit committee chairperson receives \$ 15,000 per year for service on that committee, and each other member of the audit committee receives \$ 7,500 per year for service on that committee.
-The compensation committee chairperson receives \$ 10,000 per year for service on that committee.
-The chairperson of the nominating and corporate governance committee receives \$ 8,000 per year for service on that committee, and each other member of the nominating and corporate governance committee receives \$ 4,000 per year for service on that committee, and each other member of the nominating and corporate governance committee receives \$ 4,000 per year for service on that committee.
+The compensation committee chairperson receives \$ 10,000 per year for service on that committee, and each other member of the compensation committee receives \$ 5,000 per year for service on that committee.
+The chairperson of the nominating and corporate governance committee receives \$ 8,000 per year for service on that committee, and each other member of the nominating and corporate governance committee receives \$ 4,000 per year for service on that committee.
 In addition, members of the supervisory board may be granted an additional compensation in cash of \$ 77,500 per year or a grant of options with an underlying value of \$ 155,000 per year.